-As I was thumbing through the latest edition of Everyday Food recently, I came across this recipe for green beans.
+As I was thumbing through the latest edition of Everyday Food recently, I came across this recipe for Braised Green Beans.
 I thought, like you are probably thinking right now, “Oh yeah…another recipe for green beans.
 Ho hum.”
 And I kept right on browsing.
 But something kept calling me back to this recipe.
 Maybe it was just the beautiful photo of the beans.
 Maybe it was because the recipe uses fresh thyme and my herb garden is overflowing with it.
 I really don’t know why I kept coming back to this simple green bean recipe.
 But I can tell you that I’m very glad that I did.

 Without being overly dramatic, I can say that these may be the best green beans I’ve ever eaten.
 The chicken stock and garlic that they’re braised in give a nice mellow flavor to the beans and the lemon juice at the end adds a sharp, bright kick that really takes these beans to another level.
 Give this recipe a try – you’ll be glad you did.